-IMPAQ continues to evaluate the spread of TeamSTEPPS (Team Strategies and Tools to Enhance Performance and Patient Safety) through the National Implementation program.
-This patient safety program develops Master Trainers who implement the TeamSTEPPS tools and strategies in their organizations.
+IMPAQ continued to evaluate the spread of TeamSTEPPS (Team Strategies and Tools to Enhance Performance and Patient Safety) through the National Implementation program.
+This patient safety program developed Master Trainers who implement the TeamSTEPPS tools and strategies in their organizations.

-Our evaluation tracks participants over time and uses a multi-level approach that aligns with the Kirkpatrick model of training program evaluations.
-First, we collect data on participants’ reactions to the program, through an evaluation form that assesses the extent to which they liked the course and their intent to use what they learned.
-Six months later, we assess the same participants, to identify if and how they have implemented TeamSTEPPS, and we collect:
+Our evaluation tracked participants over time and used a multi-level approach that aligns with the Kirkpatrick model of training program evaluations.
+First, we collected data on participants’ reactions to the program, through an evaluation form that assesses the extent to which they liked the course and their intent to use what they learned.
+Six months later, we assessed the same participants, to identify if and how they have implemented TeamSTEPPS, and we collected:

-In addition, we continue to be involved in the evaluation efforts of a number of other TeamSTEPPS efforts, including the TeamSTEPPS 2.0 Online Master Trainer Course and the TeamSTEPPS for Office-Based Care program.
+In addition, we continued to be involved in the evaluation efforts of a number of other TeamSTEPPS efforts, including the TeamSTEPPS 2.0 Online Master Trainer Course and the TeamSTEPPS for Office-Based Care program.

 Those involved in this project understand the science of team training.
 The senior technical advisor has more than 10 years of experience with the TeamSTEPPS program.
 This includes leading the development of the original skill-based curriculum and the National Implementation program.
 The IMPAQ project team also developed several of the measurement tools that are included in the TeamSTEPPS curriculum for individual users and used in the national program’s evaluation efforts.